- Home

 Apps for route planning

-Google Maps, Komoot and Strava are great applications to help you plan your bike ride.
+In addition to the trip planning tools on the trip calendar, you can use Google Maps, Komoot and Strava to help you plan your bike ride.
 You can enter your starting address and destination, select that you’re riding your bike and they give you the best biker-friendly route to travel (sometimes with multiple options!)

 CONNECT TO OTHER BICYCLISTS